plausiblelabs/antenna/README.md

-# PoC Client for Apple Radar
+# Native Client for Apple Radar

 Uses the (undocumented, private) JSON API to fetch data from Radar.

-This is intended to serve as a proof-of-concept.
+This is (initially, anyway) intended to serve as a proof-of-concept.

+Wishlist items:

+* Drill down on categories and specific issues.
+* Full support for submission, commenting, attachments.
+* Automatic submission to OpenRadar.